Charged With DUI ?

 Under California Penal Code 647f, drunk in public is a misdemeanor offense.
 A misdemeanor offense is punishable with a fine of less than $1000 and jail term of less than 12 months.
 Persons convicted of 647f can be sent to jail for up to six month, fined up to $1000 and sentenced to informal probation.
 The penalties are enhanced for subsequent drunk in public charges.

 Often police arrest persons for being drunk in public merely for yelling or screaming or creating a scene while in public.
 A person cannot be convicted of public intoxication for doing such things just because he or she had a glass of alcohol.
 The police must prove that the person indulged in such things because of the level of intoxication.
 More often than not, police arrest persons they believe are drunk without regard to their ability to care for themselves or others.
 Certain individuals have a greater level of tolerance for alcohol.

 The offense must have occurred in a public place.
 So a person arrested in his own backyard or porch cannot be convicted of 647f.
 Another element of the offense is that the person must be willfully under the influence.
 If someone forcibly feeds alcohol to a person and places that person in a public place, the person cannot be convicted of 647f.
 He or she will have a valid defense.
 It is not uncommon for the police to stop and search a drunk person without probable cause.
 Detaining and searching a person without probable cause is sufficient grounds to have the evidence recovered from such search set aside.

 California Drunk in Public Legal Information

 Being convicted of 647f in California can result in a jail term, hefty fines and probation.
 It will also appear on the person’s record.
-If you or a loved one is facing a California drunk in public charge, consult with an experienced attorney.
-Call (888) 250-2865 to receive a free consultation from a Law Offices of Randy Collins drunk in public attorney.
+If you or a loved one is facing a California drunk in public charge, consult with a Newport Beach DUI Lawyer.
+Call (888) 250-2865 to receive a free consultation from a Law Offices of Randy Collins.